How to Transcribe Video Lectures for Better Study Retention: The Complete Student Guide

 The Cornell note-taking system is one of the most effective study methods.
 Take the VidNotes transcript and reformat it:

-This process forces you to engage with the material actively instead of just reading.
+This forces you to engage with the material actively instead of just reading.

 Save all your lecture transcripts in a single folder or project.
-When you are preparing for a final exam that covers 12 weeks of lectures, you can search across all transcripts at once to find every mention of a specific concept.
+When you're prepping for a final exam that covers 12 weeks of lectures, you can search across all transcripts at once to find every mention of a specific concept.

 VidNotes lets you organize videos into projects and search across all transcripts in a project simultaneously.